 How to do an Excel lookup with 2 or more criteria in columns, with the FILTER function (Office 365), or the INDEX and MATCH functions.
 Get the sample file, then watch the step-by-step video, or follow the written instructions.

-See how to do an Excel lookup with 2 criteria. using either:
+There are many ways to do an Excel lookup based on 2 criteria.
+On this page, you'll see how to do an Excel lookup with 2 criteria. using either:

 1) Excel Lookup with Multiple Criteria: Shows how the INDEX and MATCH functions work together, with one criterion.
 Next, at the 1:50 mark, the formula is changed, to work with 2 criteria.
 To follow along with the video, download the sample file.